sminq/slate/source/index.html.md

 }
 ```

-This endpoint is used when both Business (consultation) and Subscription (user registration) charges are required to be paid together from App.
+Currently, Freemium and Business payment can not be merged and paid together.
 This is used to verify the amount user is paying online.

 ### HTTP Request